jamisonx-dev/akai-disk-tools/README.md

 # AKAI Disk Tools

 Created as a way to get around some sketchy software choices available, such as they are.
-One can find these Akai disks/disk images scattered around but they won't operate without something that knows how to to read the proprietary structure Akai used.
+One can find these Akai disks/disk images scattered about, but they won't operate without something that knows how to read the proprietary structure Akai used.
 Here it is.
 I hope this helps someone somewhere.

 ---